sarthaxxxxx/AV-C-Robustness-Benchmark/README.md

 Each entry in `AVRobustBench` contains an `(frames, audio)` tuple with the option of adding corruptions on them. `frames` is a list of PIL images if `all_frames=true` or a list with a singular image, while `audio` is a BytesIO .wav file-like.
 PIL images are the standard, but there is no standard for audio files.
 Some codebases use `torchaudio`, `librosa`, `soundfile`, or something else.
 Due to `audio` being a .wav file-like stored in memory, it can be passed as a .wav to any audio library.

 ### Creating a corrupted video
 Additionally, we provide a static function in `AVRobustBench` that allows a user to input an mp4 video file path, add the visual and audio corruptions to the video, then allow for displaying or saving this video to preprocess if required.
-The video is stored in memory as a BytesIO but can be saved in disk with the parameter `save_path` .Below is the code to create corrupted videos.
+The video is stored in memory as a BytesIO but can be saved in disk with the parameter `save_path`.
+Below is the code to create corrupted videos.

 ```python
 from dataset import AVRobustBench